Checking policies, what to tell your insurer, and what to do if things go wrong.

 - compare policies and prices.

 This may be useful if you're in business or need expert advice.
-You can also arrange insurance directly with insurer.
+You can also arrange insurance directly with the insurer.

 Avoid problems when you make a claim in the future by understanding what your policy covers.